sonic-net/SONiC/doc/mgmt/SONiC_MGMT_Tacacs_HLD.md

 # 1 Feature Overview
 This feature allows the user to configure TACACS+ Authentication using NBI (CLI/REST/gNMI) provided by SONiC Management Framework.
 Configuration changes from the user are pushed to CONFIG DB.
 The implementation is contained within the Management Framework container.

 ## 1.1 Requirements

 ### 1.1.1 Functional Requirements
 1. Support TACACS+ login authentication for SSH and console.
-2. Source IP address for TACACS+ packets can be specified.
+2. Support Source interface to pick source address for TACACS+ packets can be specified.
 3. Support multiple TACACS+ server, and the priority of the server can be configured.
 4. Support to set the order of local authentication and TACACS+ authentication.
 5. Support fail_through mechanism for authentication.
 If a TACACS+ server authentication fails, the next TACACS+ server authentication will be performed.